that-guy-matt/.dotfiles/README.md

 I may add scripts in the future, but only if they will not add complexity.
 I want these dotfiles to easily install on any Linux system without a struggle.
 My old dotfiles are still accessible through a branch labeled dotfiles-old.

-## Systems
-I attempt to separate Linux specific configurations from ones that work on Unix, so in theory they can be made compatible with MacOS which I use for work.
-Within the the subdirectory /common contains configuration files that are common between my MacOS setup and my Linux set up.
-Currently, the main commonality is the .zshrc config file.

 ## Fonts used
 * Hack Nerd Font
 * Dparture